Rub Me, Scrub Me, Bathe Me in Flowers

 “Wayan is one, Made is two, Nyoman is three, and Ketut is four.”

-I repeat, accidentally substituting “Ketuk” for “Ketut.”
+I repeat the lesson to be sure I’ve got it right, accidentally substituting “Ketuk” for “Ketut.”
 The ladies giggle.

 “What?”
 I ask.

 “Ketut,” they tell me, emphasizing the final ‘t’.